IAmAThousandTrees/5x5words-asm/README.md

 # code::blocks setup
 code::blocks needs 2 main settings changes to be able to edit and build the project:

-first is in the compile menu -> other settings tab -> advanced button    then add a new entry for compiling .nasm files with nasm.
+first is in the settings menu -> compile... -> other settings tab -> advanced options button.
+Declair that you really know what you are doing, then add a new source file entry for .nasm files and paste a macro for compiling with nasm.
+I use:

+nasm $file -felf64 -o $object -p ~/path/to/nasm_defaults.inc -g

 the second is to update and add an entry for a lexer to read nasm assembly with avx512 instructions and registers (the supplied assembly lexers only include up to SSE2 instructions and registers).
-I've included my custom lexer definition here as
+I've included my custom lexer definition here as lexer_nasm.xml, and lexer_nasm.sample.
+Installing is as simple as copying to the correct directory in the code::blocks installation, but if, like me, you installed with flatpak it might be tricky to find. mine is at:

+'/var/lib/flatpak/app/org.codeblocks.codeblocks/x86_64/stable/9149915c0623727962f7ea992dd690e5c0b9908f65f1e6fd9d5e0befdfa0a0ce/files/share/codeblocks/lexers'